jbadger3/inspectomop/README.md

 | SQL Server | Yes | Yes |
 | SQLite | Yes | Unknown |

+Note: compatibility is based solely on the availability of dialects written for SQLAlchemy and has not been explicitly tested by the author.
+However, success stories and troubleshooting questions are welcome!

 #### \* BigQuery : python DB-API, but no sqlalchemy dialect as of 8/17/2018 (https://github.com/GoogleCloudPlatform/google-cloud-python/issues/3603)
 #### \* Impala : external dialect available via [impyla](https://pypi.org/project/impyla/) package
 #### \* Netezza : python DB-API, but no sqlalchemy dialect as of 8/17/2018
 #### \* Redshift : external dialect available via [sqlalchemy-redshift](https://pypi.org/project/sqlalchemy-redshift/) package

 # Where to get it
+* install using pip with `piip install inspectomop`
 # Dependencies
 - [SQLAlchemy](https://www.sqlalchemy.org)
 - [Pandas](https://pandas.pydata.org)